-linkhub.ch is a political initiative that aims to facilitate access to and linkage of data for research purposes.
+linkhub.ch is a strategic initiative that aims to facilitate access to and linkage of data for research purposes.

 Data linking is a valuable source of information because it enables the creation of original information by combining data relating to the same individual from different existing sources

-To support the use of linked data, several partners from FORS, NCCR on the move, NCCR LIVES, Swiss RDL, Swiss National Cohort and TREE, have joined forces and set up a steering committee in 2019 to initiated concrete measures for the creation of a legal and institutional environment to facilitate data linking for research while respecting data security.
+To support the use of linked data, several partners from FORS, NCCR on the move, the Centre LIVES, Swiss RDL, Swiss National Cohort and TREE, have joined forces to initiate concrete measures for the creation of a legal and institutional environment to facilitate data linking for research while respecting data security.

-The objective of tlinkhub.ch is to guide the creation of a legal and institutional environment that supports academic and administrative studies based on linked data respecting personal data protection and scientific principles.
+The objective of linkhub.ch is to support the creation of a legal and institutional environment that supports academic and administrative studies based on linked data that combines personal data protection and scientific principles.

 To this end, linkhub.ch is involved in the development of a national initiative to provide a regulatory and institutional environment adapted to the production and use of linked data (Mission).

-Furthermore, linkhub.ch provides methodological support for linking individual and contextual data (see Methodologies)
+Furthermore, linkhub.ch provides methodological support for linking individual and contextual data (see Methodology)

-FORS is the Swiss Centre of Expertise in the Social Sciences, hosted at the University of Lausanne and funded by the Swiss Confederation as well as through research mandates from the SNSF.
-FORS is an expert in data collection, analysis and archiving, and provides infrastructures and services for the social sciences in Switzerland.
+FORS is the Swiss Centre of Expertise in the Social Sciences, hosted at the University of Lausanne and funded by the SNSF.
+FORS is an expert in data collection, analysis and archiving, and provides tools for the information infrastructure in Switzerland and abroad and offers consulting services for social science researchers.
 FORS uses data linking for research.

 NCCR on the move is the National Center of Competence in Research (NCCR) for migration and mobility studies.
 It aims to enhance the understanding of contemporary phenomena related to migration and mobility in Switzerland and beyond.
 Connecting disciplines, the NCCR developed different linkages between administrative registers in order to describe integration and migration.
 It is hosted by the University of Neuchâtel.